yegor256/blog/static/talks.md

 [slides](http://www.slideshare.net/YegorBugayenko/continuous-integration-is-dead),
 [photos](https://www.facebook.com/yegor256/posts/10208114809057924),
 [video](https://www.youtube.com/watch?v=6SfIc5ff-8U).
-The event was rather big, over 300 people in the room.
-However, the audience was rather passive and presentations were mostly from sponsors.
-The event was there mostly to make money, which is always a downside.
+The event was rather big, with more than 300 people in the room.
+However, the audience was rather passive, and presentations were mostly from sponsors.
+The event was there primarily to make money, which is always a downside.
 The location was rather bad&mdash;an old Soviet-time hotel.

 <div class="talk-event"/>
 <aside class="venue-rate orange">D</aside>
 <img src="https://i.ytimg.com/vi/jUil-aTImgU/mqdefault.jpg" class="past-talk" alt="BuildStuff 2015"/>
-"How Do You Talk To Your Microservice?";
+"How Do You Talk to Your Microservice?";
 [BuildStuff 2015](http://buildstuff.com.ua/);
 Kyiv, Ukraine;
 23 November 2015;
 [photos](https://www.facebook.com/yegor256/posts/10208100666144360),
 [slides](http://www.slideshare.net/YegorBugayenko/how-do-you-talk-to-your-microservice),
 [video](https://www.youtube.com/watch?v=jUil-aTImgU).
-The place was a total trash (small rooms in NSC Olimpiyskiy) with bad light, bad sound and lack of proper ventilation.
+The place was a total trash pit (small rooms in NSC Olimpiyskiy) with bad lighting, bad sound, and a lack of proper ventilation.
 There was no preparation of talks or any communication with speakers.
-These guys are just making money in a hype market.
+These guys are just making money in a hyped market.
 It's a shame.

 <div class="talk-event"/>
 <aside class="venue-rate orange">C</aside>
 <img src="/images/2015/dat-flock-2015.jpg" class="past-talk" alt="DATFlock 2015"/>
-"What keeps us motivated and why we get lazy";
+"What Keeps Us Motivated and Why We Get Lazy";
 [Distributed Agile Teams, Flock 2015](http://distributed-agile-teams.org/workshops/);
 Berlin, Germany;
 19-20 November 2015;
 [photos](https://www.facebook.com/yegor256/posts/10208081948956442).
-There were less than a hundred people in total, separated by, I guess, four rooms.
+There were fewer than a hundred people in total, separated by, I would guess, four rooms.
-A rather small event, but participants were active.
-Agile is in general a very boring subject, maybe that's why the event was also rather slow, despite all the attempts of organizers to make it fun.
+It was a rather small event, but participants were active.
+Agile is in general a very boring subject; maybe that's why the event was also rather slow, despite all the attempts of organizers to make it fun.

 <div class="talk-event"/>